allenck/ESP_Config/README.md

 	a.
 Remove any reference to the QT path.
 	b.
 Add the location of the C++ compiler, in my case, it is "/home/allen/.espressif/tools/xtensa-esp32-elf/esp-2020r2-8.2.0/xtensa-esp32-elf/bin"
 3. If the first builds step is "qmake ...", delete it.
 Is should then look like the image, above.
 You nay optionally set "Make arguments" to "flash" if desired.
+4. You can add or delete files but must add or delete them also in your CMakeLists.txt file.

 Now you should be able to select "build: from the menu and compile (an optionally flas) the project.